What is a Six Sigma Green Belt?

 How to Get Certified as a Six Sigma Green Belt

-What You Get with SSGI Certification
+What You Get With SSGI Certification

-- ✅ Comprehensive online training
+Comprehensive online training

-- ✅ Final exam included (no extra fees)
+Final exam included (no extra fees)

-- ✅ Study guides, templates, and case studies
+Downloadable templates, study guides, and case studies

-- ✅ Digital certification upon completion
+Digital certification upon completion

 How the Certification Process Works

-- Enroll online through our secure platform
+Enroll online through our secure platform

-- Start your training immediately (self-paced or join a scheduled live session)
+Begin training immediately (self-paced or live options)

-- Complete the course modules and review case studies and templates
+Complete course modules and review case studies

-- Pass the certification exam (included in the price; unlimited attempts)
+Pass the certification exam (included; unlimited attempts)

-- Download your official certificate and start applying your skills
+Download your official certificate

 Prerequisites